simonadomnisoru/bitfinex-charts/FOLLOWUP.md

 ### Q) Which parts are you most proud of?
 And why?

+I am most proud of the redux reducer (/src/state/reducer.js).
+I think is simple, logic and maintainable.

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?

+The part I spend most time with was the unit tests.
+I have much more experience developing End to End tests using Selenium WebDriver.

 ### Q) How did you find the test overall?
 If you have any suggestions on how we can improve the test, we'd love to hear them.

+I find the test fun and interesting to develop.